-A trade union is a continuing, long term association of employees, formed and maintained for the specific purpose of advancing and protecting the interests of members in their working relationships.-- Dale Yoder
+A trade union is a continuing, long term association of employees, formed and maintained for the specific purpose of advancing and protecting the interests of members in their working relationships.-- Dale Yoder i.
+Association of employees: It is an association of employees belonging to a particular class of employment, profession, trade or industry.
+Eg: Trade union for teachers, doctors, film artists, etc.

-Trade union is any combination whether temporary or permanent formed primarily for the purpose of regulating the relations between workmen and the employers or between workmen and workmen or between employers and employers or for imposing restrictive conditions on the conduct of any trade or business and includes any federation of two or more trade unions.-- The Indian Trade Union Act 926
+Trade union is any combination whether temporary or permanent formed primarily for the purpose of regulating the relations between workmen and the employers or between workmen and workmen or between employers and employers or for imposing restrictive conditions on the conduct of any trade or business and includes any federation of two or more trade unions.-- The Indian Trade Union Act 926 ii.
+Voluntary association: An employee joins the trade union out of his freewill.